blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 				- Druze is a branch off (non Muslim)
 			- Zaydi
 		- Other
-	- Muhakkima (Judgers) / al-Harurriya (Those who withdrew and Harur) (Rejectors of Arbitration by Ali in the Battle of Siffin) (Also derogatorily called Saba'iyya, or followers of ʿAbd Allāh ibn Sabāʾ al-Ḥimyarī)
+	- Muhakkima (People who say Judgement is of God) / al-Harurriya (Those who withdrew and Harur) (Rejectors of Arbitration by Ali in the Battle of Siffin) (Also derogatorily called Saba'iyya, or followers of ʿAbdallah ibn Sabaaʾ al-Himyaree)
 		- Khwariji (Secessionists)
 			- Azariqa
-		- Ibadi / Ahl al-Haqq wa'l Istiqamah (People of Truth and Integrity), by Imam Abdallah ibn **Ibad** (he broken with Azariqa after 'Abd al-Malik ibn Marwan became the Ummayad Khalifa)
+		- Ibadi / Ahl al-Haqq wa'l Istiqamah (People of Truth and Integrity), by Imam Abdallah ibn **Ibad**
 			- Early subsects
 				- al-Harithiyya (broke from Abu 'Ubayda by accepting the Mu'tazili position)
 				- 'Umayriyya (followers of 'Isa ibn 'Umayr, in the first half of the 2nd (AH) / 8th (CE) century)